Sustainable Development Goal 1: Background

+The poverty data shown here are based on the September 2024 World Bank Poverty and Inequality Platform (PIP) vintage with the 2017 PPPs and the June 2025 PIP vintage with the 2021 PPPs.
+Hence, the difference between the two series is not only due to new PPPs and the new international poverty line, but also due to the inclusion of new survey data.
+Dashed lines are projected data or nowcasts.

 In 2013, an estimated 385 million children lived on less than US$1.90 per day.
 These figures are unreliable due to huge gaps in data on the status of children worldwide.

 Since 1990, countries around the world have taken various measures to reduce poverty and achieved remarkable results.
 The number of people living in extreme poverty decreased from 1.8 billion to 776 million in 2013.
 Still, people continue to live in poverty with the World Bank estimating that 40 million to 60 million people will fall into extreme poverty in 2020.
 Changes relative to higher poverty lines, not just extreme poverty, are also tracked.

 The World Bank's 2024 analysis shows that 22 low-income countries, representing 7% of the global population, have experienced only a 0.26% annual GDP growth since the late 1980s.

 Targets, indicators and progress

 Poverty eradication is important for the reduction of inequalities that currently exist among people and for the socio-economic and political stability of countries left behind.
 The UN defined 7 Targets and 14 Indicators for SDGs 1.
 The main data source for SDGs 1 indicators (including maps) come from Our World in Data's SDGs Tracker.
 The targets cover a wide range of issues including the eradication of extreme poverty (target 1.1), reduction of poverty by half (1.2), implementation of social protection systems (1.3), ensuring equal rights to ownership, basic services, technology and economic resources (1.4), building of resilience towards environmental, economic and social disasters (1.5), and mobilization of resources to end poverty (1.6).

 Targets specify the goals while indicators represent the metrics by which the world aims to track whether these targets are achieved.
 SDG 1 has two specific poverty reduction targets: eradicating extreme poverty (target 1.1) and reduce poverty by half by 2030 (target 1.2).

 Five of the targets are to be reached by 2030, and two have no specified date.